PRETgroup/ForeC/ForeC Compiler/Readme.txt

     the elapsed time after each program reaction.
   -i for checking instantaneous loops.
   -t<clock cycles> for creating time predictable code that
-    runs each global tick for at least <clock cycles> long.
+    runs each global tick for at least <clock cycles> long on microblaze or ptarm platforms, or at least
+    <microseconds> long on x86 platforms.
   -m<name> for embedding the program with <name> for the
-    main function.
+    main function, with void * as the return type and void *_ for the function parameter.

 * Expected source file extension: *.forec
 * Expected header file extension: *.foreh